bmsookim/fine-tuning.pytorch/README.md

 ## How to run
 After you have cloned the repository, you can train the dataset by running the script below.

+You can set the dimension of the additional layer in [config.py](./config.py)

 ```bash
 # zero-base training
 python main --lr [:lr] --depth [:depth]